Informatievlaanderen/VSDS-Onboarding-Example/advanced-conversion/README.md

 # Publishing as a Standard Linked Open Data Model
-> **UPDATED** this tutorial has been changed to define the pipeline dynamically.
+> **UPDATED** this tutorial has been changed to define the pipeline dynamically and to explain a bit more or state and version objects.
 You can find the previous version [here](https://github.com/Informatievlaanderen/VSDS-Onboarding-Example/tree/v1.0.0/advanced-conversion).

 This quick start guide will show you how to create a more advanced processing pipeline in the [LDIO Workbench](https://informatievlaanderen.github.io/VSDS-Linked-Data-Interactions/) for converting our example model to a [standard open vocabulary](https://github.com/vocol/mobivoc) and to publish that as a [Linked Data Event Stream (LDES)](https://semiceu.github.io/LinkedDataEventStreams/).